Hellebuyck, Jets, shut out Golden Knights

 Goalie Connor Hellebuyck worked his league-leading sixth shutout, Kyle Connor netted his team-high 36th tally in Winnipeg's three-goal first period and the Jets earned a 4-0 home win over the Vegas Golden Knights on Friday night.
 Hellebuyck stopped all 29 shots in his fourth straight start (3-1-0), authoring his 20th career shutout and moving to 17-11-3 at home.

 Nikolaj Ehlers scored his 24th goal in the game's first minute, and Patrik Laine notched his 27th and added an assist as the Jets built a 3-0 lead in the opening period of the second meeting between the teams.
-Mathieu Perreault potted a goal in his return, with Ehlers chipping in an assist for a two-point night for the Jets, who won for the third time in four games and are 10-5-2 since Feb.
+Mathieu Perreault potted a goal in his return from a three-game absence because of injury, with Ehlers chipping in an assist for a two-point night for the Jets, who won for the third time in four games and are 10-5-2 since Feb.
 1.

 Winnipeg also claimed its fifth straight home win, improving to 8-2-1 in its last 11 on home ice.
-The Jets are 5-2-1 in their career against Vegas.
-Marc-Andre Fleury made 20 saves for Vegas, which is still 9-2-0 in its last 11 and is 1-3-0 all-time in Winnipeg.
+The Jets are 4-2-1 all-time vs. the Golden Knights.
+Marc-Andre Fleury made 20 saves for Vegas, which is still 9-2-0 in its last 11.

-The Golden Knights were shut out to open a five-game road trip -- their fourth time being blanked -- and nine of their final 13 games will be played away from Las Vegas.
+The Golden Knights were shut out to open a five-game road trip their fourth time being blanked this season and nine of their final 13 games will be played away from Las Vegas.
 Ehlers started the scoring just 32 seconds into the contest by swooping around Fleury's net and curling the puck around the post and into the vacated crease.
-Vegas winger Ryan Reaves -- a Winnipeg native -- inadvertently tipped in the puck off the retreating Fleury for a 1-0 lead.
+Vegas winger Ryan Reaves a Winnipeg native inadvertently tipped in the puck off the retreating Fleury for a 1-0 lead.

 On the game's first power play, Laine grabbed a rebound of Neal Pionk's point shot, secured the puck in the right circle and wristed in the second goal at 4:41.
-The tally was Laine's fifth career against Vegas -- all on the power play -- and Pionk's assist, his 22nd on the man advantage, tied a franchise record for most power-play helpers in a season.
+The tally was Laine's fifth career against Vegas all on the power play and Pionk's assist, his 22nd on the man advantage, tied a franchise record for most power-play helpers in a season by a defenseman.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)